AlexBeesley/ExRate/README.md

 }
 ```

+Note that each `POST` request will return its own guid and start a separate process.

-Take this `GUID` (which will look something like c76b2ddd-f5c7-4e09-b147-5ec8f4137429) and apply it to the following request to get the forecast once the model has been built:
+Take this `GUID` (which will look something like `c76b2ddd-f5c7-4e09-b147-5ec8f4137429`) and apply it to the following request to get the forecast once the model has been built, for example:

 ```
-GET /api/GetExRateForecast/GUID
+GET /api/GetExRateForecast/c76b2ddd-f5c7-4e09-b147-5ec8f4137429
 ```
 This will return `404 Not Found` until the forecast has been processed - which usually takes between 2 and 5 minutes to complete.

 Once the forecast has been processed, it will be returned as a json with `200 OK`.
 Here is an example of how this response looks: